bsoelch/OneChar2/README.md

 (replacing `<source-code>`/`<source-file>` with the code/file to execute)

 ## Syntax
-Each operation is exactly one printable ASCII-character, all characters are executed from left to right, the program is terminated when the execution hits a null character (`\0`)
+Operations are executed from left to right the program is terminated when the execution hits a null character (`\0`)

+The program ignores white-spaces and unassigned commands, the only place where separators are needed are between consecutive integer literals and to distinguish the multi-character operators `>>` `<<` `~~` from their components

 ### Integers
-- The first digit in and integer-literal pushes that digit onto the value-stack.
-- Each further digit `k` takes the top value `N` from the stack and pushes `10*N+k` onto the stack.
-- A non-digit character terminates and integer-literal.

-This rule-set allows writing integer-literals directly into the code.
+An integer literal is a sequence of digits (`0` to `9` ) integer literals end at the first non-digit character

 Example: